michaelzyang/boilertorch/README.md

 - Extend the `TorchGadget` class with custom code if your model is not a classification model

 We take care of the rest!
-- Instantiate a `TorchGadget` object
+- Instantiate a `ClassificationGadget` object (or your own custom extension of the `TorchGadget` class)
-- Train your model using `TorchGadget.train`, loading a checkpoint if desired
+- Train your model using `ClassificationGadget.train`, loading a checkpoint if desired
+- Evaluate your model using `ClassificationGadget.eval_set`
-- Generate predictions from your model using `TorchGadget.predict_set`
+- Generate predictions from your model using `ClassificationGadget.predict_set`

 ### Built-in classification pipeline
 The built-in pipeline assumes your model is a binary or multi-class classification model that outputs softmax logits.
 It generates prediction by taking the maximum output logit and the built-in metric is accuracy.

 Example:
 ```
-from boilertorch import TorchGadget
+from boilertorch import ClassificationGadget

 train_loader = Dataloader(...)
 dev_loader = Dataloader(...)